Everest Base Camp Trek

 Weather

-The best seasons for Everest Base Camp trekking are from September until November and from the mid-week of March until May.
-During the peak season, the weather in the Everest region and especially in the mountain region remains clear in the morning, and clouds building ups during the afternoon and disappear at night.
-Trekking is still possible in winter and monsoon as well but you must be ready for the additional adventure during this season along with proper precautions and safety.
-The weather remained warm and pleasant and the days looks more clear you can see the blur sky mostly during the peak season.
+• The best seasons for Everest Base Camp trekking are from September until November and from the mid-week of March until May.
+During the peak season, the weather in the Everest region and especially in the mountain region remains clear in the morning, and clouds build up during the afternoon and disappear at night.
 Know more about the weather and climate of Nepal and its mountains, here

 Food and Drinking Water